Karelian question: 21st century

-Karjalan Liitto is an interest group of Karelian evacuees which hopes that Karelia will once again become part of Finland at some point, but does not openly demand it.
+Karjalan Liitto is an interest group of Karelian evacuees which hopes that ceded Karelia will once again become part of Finland at some point, but does not openly demand it.
 Some smaller groups, such as ProKarelia, continue to campaign for the peaceful return of Karelia.
 However, no serious political party has openly supported this goal, and Finnish politicians generally say there is no need for it, citing Finland's peace treaty with Russia.
 There are some individual politicians who support the return of Karelia, such as MEP Ari Vatanen, and two candidates in the presidential election of 2006: Timo Soini and Arto Lahti.
 Other candidates have stated that Finland has signed a peace treaty and should not campaign for the return of what are now Russian-developed territories.
 During a debate prior to the 2012 presidential election Timo Soini reiterated his view that, if elected, he would advance the issue.

 Official opinions

 Both Russia and Finland have repeatedly stated that no open territorial dispute exists between the two countries.
 Finland's official stance is that the borders may be changed through peaceful negotiations, although there is currently no need to hold open talks, as Russia has shown no intention of returning the ceded areas, or discussing the question.
 In 1994 Boris Yeltsin commented that the "seizure of Finnish Karelia" was an example of Stalin's totalitarian and aggressive politics.
 Later in 1997 he stated that the matter was closed.
-In 2000 Russian President Vladimir Putin stated that such discussions may endanger Finnish–Russian relations, and in 2001 he said that "changing borders is not the best way to resolve problems", but that possible solutions would be "integration and cooperation".
+In 2000 Russian president Vladimir Putin stated that such discussions may endanger Finnish–Russian relations, and in 2001 he said that "changing borders is not the best way to resolve problems", but that possible solutions would be "integration and cooperation".

-In 1998 Finnish President Martti Ahtisaari said that "Finland's official position is that it does not have territorial demands on Russia.
+In 1998 Finnish president Martti Ahtisaari said that "Finland's official position is that it does not have territorial demands on Russia.
 However, if Russia wants to discuss returning the ceded areas, Finland is ready for that."
 Several other politicians holding government office, such as the former foreign minister Erkki Tuomioja and prime minister Matti Vanhanen, have made statements along the same lines.

-When commenting on poll results on 18 January 2005, the Foreign Minister of Russia Sergei Lavrov stated that if Russia were to be asked to return the ceded areas, "the answer would be absolutely negative".
+When commenting on poll results on 18 January 2005, the foreign minister of Russia Sergei Lavrov stated that if Russia were to be asked to return the ceded areas, "the answer would be absolutely negative".